-Elsewhere: Escape and the Urban Landscape is a multi-year initiative of Van Alen Institute to explore the experience of escape in the urban environment.
+Elsewhere: Escape and the Urban Landscape is a multi-year initiative of Van Alen Institute exploring escape in the urban environment.

-Van Alen Institute will kick off Elsewhere with four days of festival-style programs, running from November 12–17, 2013, at the Institute and select venues throughout New York City.
-With offerings including performances, conversations, tours, installations, and workshops, the fall lineup will engage a diverse range of topics to provoke, enlighten, question, and critically examine the ideas of Elsewhere.
+The Institute launched Elsewhere with four days of festival-style programs on November 12–17, 2013, at the Institute and select venues throughout New York City.
+With offerings including performances, conversations, tours, installations, and workshops, the fall lineup engaged a diverse range of topics to provoke, enlighten, question, and critically examine the ideas of Elsewhere.

 This May, Van Alen Institute continues Elsewhere with our Spring 2014 Events running May 9-19 in New York City.
 Join the Van Alen mailing list to receive updates on upcoming events, competitions, and more.

 Thank you to our Spring 2014 Events Sponsor:

 The Institute’s Spring 2014 Events are supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council, and are made possible by the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.